2nd November 2017 - 9th November 2017

 The switchboard had outdated rota sheets and called two incorrect numbers before reaching the paediatric consultant on call, who later arrived but too late to help Harry.

-It was found during the inquest that by this time Harry was very seriously unwell, he had sustained severe brain damage.
 Following an MRI showing he would have had significant learning and cognitive difficulties and would be a paraplegic, at just 7 days old and following advice, life support was removed.

 Harry was failed by every department at the Trust, Maternity, Obstetrics, Neonatology, Consultants and the Board of Directors, who were very much aware of the failings, in great detail, for years prior to Harry's birth.
 The Trust's Root Cause Analysis investigation failed to find the root cause and as a result, failed to learn.
 Our investigation has shown that the Trust have continually failed to learn from such cases, many of which were way before Harry was even born.